Rituals of Mine: Rituals of Mine

 In July 2016, Sister Crayon announced that they were changing their name to Rituals of Mine.
 Devoted was re-released as their major-label debut with new production and mixes.
 Wes Jones was a producer on the album with mastering by Tom Coyne.
-Lopez commented that "... sonically I just feel it’s pretty next level compared to the initial release."
+Lopez commented that "... sonically I just feel it's pretty next level compared to the initial release."

 In October 2016, they had completed a tour with the Deftones and had the launch party for the new version of Devoted on Warner Brother's.

-Adam Pierce (Emmure) joined the band as a touring drummer in 2016, and became an official member in 2019.
-Their EP Sleeper Hold was released on October 4, 2019 via Carpark Records.
+Their EP Sleeper Hold was released on October 4, 2019, via Carpark Records.